nilsreichardt/AnkiGPT/README.md

 # AnkiGPT - Turn lecture slides into flashcards using ChatGPT / GPT and export them to Anki

-Generate flashcards from lecture slides with one click using GPT technology and easily export them to Anki.
+Generate flashcards from lecture slides with one click using GPT / AI technology and easily export them to Anki.
 An easy to use Anki ChatGPT combination.

 ➡️ https://ankigpt.help